Natural Metric-Affine Inflation: Inflationary predictions

 \subsection{$\xi = 0$ and $\tilde\xi > 0$}

-In Fig.~\ref{fig:results:pos:xi:prime} we plot the corresponding results for $r$ and $n_s$ versus the parameters $\tilde\xi$ and $\delta_f$ when $\beta_0 \geq 0$, $N_e=60$ and $\delta_\Lambda$ is fixed so that the constraint \eqref{eq:As:exp} is satisfied.
+In Fig.~\ref{fig:results:pos:xi:prime} we plot the corresponding results for $r$ and $n_\text{s}$ versus the parameters $\tilde\xi$ and $\delta_f$ when $\beta_0 \geq 0$, $N_e=60$ and $\delta_\Lambda$ is fixed so that the constraint \eqref{eq:As:exp} is satisfied.

 We can see that the $\beta_0>0$ and $\beta_0=0$ results overlap with each other.
 Therefore, the effect of having $\beta_0>0$ is just to shift the results at higher $\tilde\xi$ values.
-Unfortunately, with $\tilde\xi$ increasing in both cases $r$ ($n_s$) increases (decreases) leading the prediction even more away from the allowed region.
-Because of this, we truncated the study at $\tilde\xi=10000$ and concluded that the configuration with $\xi = 0$ and $\beta_0 \geq 0$ is excluded by data.
+Unfortunately, with $\tilde\xi$ increasing in both cases $r$ ($n_\text{s}$) increases (decreases) leading the prediction even more away from the allowed region.
+Because of this, we truncated the study at $\tilde\xi=10000$ and concluded that the configuration with $\xi = 0$ and $\beta_0 \geq 0$ is excluded by data and the computation of the predictions for $\alpha_\text{s}$ is not needed.

-In Fig.~\ref{fig:results:minus:xi:prime:2} we plot the corresponding results for $r$ and $n_s$ versus the parameters $\tilde\xi$ and $\delta_f$ when $\beta_0=-6 M_P^2$, $N_e=60$ and $\delta_\Lambda$ is fixed so that the constraint \eqref{eq:As:exp} is satisfied.
+In Fig.~\ref{fig:results:minus:xi:prime:2} we plot the corresponding results for $r$ and $n_\text{s}$ versus the parameters $\tilde\xi$ and $\delta_f$ when $\beta_0=-6 M_P^2$, $N_e=60$ and $\delta_\Lambda$ is fixed so that the constraint \eqref{eq:As:exp} is satisfied.

 We can see that by increasing $\tilde\xi$, $r$ decreases in most of the chosen configuration but $\delta_f=4,5$ where, instead, $r$ vs.~$\tilde\xi$ exhibits first an increasing behaviour and then a decreasing one like in all the other $\delta_f$'s.
-On the other hand, the behaviour of $n_s$ vs.~$\tilde\xi$ is more oscillating (showing first a short increasing phase, then a decreasing one and finally a new increasing phase) for all the chosen configurations but for $\delta_f=4$ where $n_s$ appears to just increase with $\tilde\xi$.
-At big enough $\tilde\xi$, the results in the region $r \lesssim 0.015$ and $n_s \gtrsim 0.958$ overlap, but they are still dependent on $f$.
+On the other hand, the behaviour of $n_\text{s}$ vs.~$\tilde\xi$ is more oscillating (showing first a short increasing phase, then a decreasing one and finally a new increasing phase) for all the chosen configurations but for $\delta_f=4$ where $n_\text{s}$ appears to just increase with $\tilde\xi$.
+At big enough $\tilde\xi$, the results in the region $r \lesssim 0.015$ and $n_\text{s} \gtrsim 0.958$ overlap, but they are still dependent on $f$.
 This is visible in Fig.~\ref{fig:results:minus:xi:prime:2}(c).
 This means that by changing $f$, we can find a $\tilde\xi$ so that the results instead do not change.

+Once again, it is worth studying the predictions for $\alpha_\text{s}$.
+In Fig.~\ref{fig:runningtilt:minus:xi:prime:2} we plot the corresponding results as functions of the parameters $\tilde\xi$ and $\delta_f$.
+The same cut in $r$ as in Fig.~\ref{fig:runningtilt:Palatini} has been implemented.
+We can see that the constraint on $\alpha_\text{s}$ reduces the allowed parameter space.
+Again all the predicted values for $\alpha_\text{s}$ are negative but now larger in absolute value than those of the $\beta=0$ case in Fig.~\ref{fig:runningtilt:Palatini}.